MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1709.md

 ## Improved VPN Profile Experience in Configuration Manager Console <!-- 1313282 -->

-We’ve updated the VPN profile wizard and properties pages to display settings appropriate for the selected platform.
+For the 1709 technical preview branch, we’ve updated the VPN profile wizard and properties pages to display settings appropriate for the selected platform.
 Specifically:

 - Each platform has its own workflow, meaning that new VPN profiles contain only the setting supported by the platform.
 - The **Supported Platforms** pages now appears after the **General** page.
 You now choose the platform before setting property values.